SVRTK/auto-svrtk-scripts/README.md

 Scripts for automated SVRTK reconstruction and segmentation solutions
 ====================

-This repository contains scripts for automated  processing of fetal MRI implemented used in [SVRTK docker](https://hub.docker.com/r/fetalsvrtk/)
+This repository is used for storage of scripts for automated  processing of fetal MRI in [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/) and general processing for:
 - segmentation
 - SVR-based reconstruction

 The code was created by Dr Alena Uus.